Return to Index

 - Remove part of the skull (decompressive craniectomy)—The brain often expands and swells after a severe injury.
 Removing a part of the skull gives the brain room to expand.

-- Make "burr holes" in the scalp and skull to drain clotting blood ( hematoma )
+- Make burr holes in the scalp and skull to drain clotting blood from a hematoma.

 - Pressure in the brain

 - Temperature of the brain and the oxygen levels

 Seizures may occur after a traumatic brain injury.
 Because of this, the doctor may give anti-seizure medications.
 Strong pain relievers, like opioids, may be given through an IV.

 After the condition has improved, the doctors will create a rehabilitation program that may include working with:

 - A physical therapist